SteelCompendium/data-md-dse/Bestiary/Warg.md

   target: One creature or object
 - name: Sprint
   type: Maneuver
-  roll: 1 VP
   keywords:
   - —
   distance: Self
   target: Self
-  effect: The warg moves up to their speed.
+  effect: 'The warg moves up to their speed. '

 ~~~